scgbckbone/min-reqs/README.md

 Location: /home/me/virtual_envs/lazypwd/lib/python2.7/site-packages
 Requires: setuptools, py
 ```
-Most important part of the outpu - for min-reqs - is 'Requires' row.
+Most important part of the output - for min-reqs - is 'Requires' row.
 **min-reqs operates by collecting 'Requires' dependencies, parsing them,
 and greping them out from 'pip freeze' command output** which **should** result
 in correct minimal and sufficient dependencies set.